HamzehSaleh/HamzehSaleh/README.md

 Computer Engineer || Front-End Developer
 ----------------------------------------

 Creative Front-End Developer with a high ability to turn UI/UX designs into real websites using modern technologies.
-Don't hesitate to contact me, I will be happy to know you :)
+Don't hesitate to contact me, I really like making new friends :)

 * 🌍  I'm based in Palestine, Nablus
 * 🖥️  See my portfolio at [MyPortfolio](http://hamzehsaleh.netlify.app/)